 In looking at our choices here, we can eliminate the ones concerning health insurance.
 That leaves a few tables that share the same numeric part in their titles, just different first letters.
 You should recognize the naming convention demonstrated here: The table beginiing with "C" is a condensed version of the larger base table beginning with "B".
 You can then click on table titles to view the data in each, or tick the checkboxes to view several at once.

 This is a pretty simple example.
 Often the questions are considerably trickier and require some knowledge of the data to navigate through the maze of available tables.

 This is not the easiest or the most fun thing to worry about regarding the ACS, but it is something that you must look into before you use the data to say anything about trends.
-The Bureau has created a series of special matrix-format web pages such as the one for 2008 single-year data.
+The Bureau has created a tool for comparing ACS data.
 They begin with a section containing general guidelines, followed by a detailed matrix where each row corresponds to a specific kind of data (such as ancestry, household and family income, marital status, etc.).
-The columns correspond to the data source being compared, currently the 2000 decennial census and the most recent ACS data for a comparable number of years.
-They tell you whether the data from the two resources can (or should) be compared, with some cases indicated "Compare with caution".
+The columns correspond to the data sources being compared.
+They tell you whether the data from the two sources can (or should) be compared, with some cases indicated "Compare with caution".
 Links are then provided to get further explanation regarding the nature of the "caution".